isomerpages/np-csea/_resources/FAQ.md

 <summary>Can I choose the country/company I wish to intern in?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>While we seek to ensure you are comfortable in the country you are placed
-in, GIA and our partner company will make the final decision.
+in, CSEA and our partner company will make the final decision.
 You will be assessed whether you are a fit for the company and what they require in an intern.
-Shortlisted applicants need to go through a first round of interview with GIA.
-This is followed by interviews with the overseas companies GIA has allocated you to, tentatively based on your skillsets and soft skills displayed at the first round of interview.</p>
+Shortlisted applicants need to go through a first round of interview with CSEA.
+This is followed by interviews with the overseas companies CSEA has allocated you to, tentatively based on your skillsets and soft skills displayed at the first round of interview.</p>
 <p></p>
 <p>A tentative allocation does not equal a confirmed placement.
 Students